 Like other Islamic dynasties, the Ottomans did not practice primogeniture – any royal son could claim power upon his father's death, which, unsurprisingly, resulted in numerous bloodbaths.
 The tombs preserve this macabre legacy: all the şehzades (imperial sons) interred here were killed by close relatives.
 While many of the tombs are ornate, the tomb of Sultan Murat II (r 1421–51), an ascetic and part-time dervish as well as father to Mehmet II (Mehmet the Conqueror), is simple and stark.

 The 15th-century Muradiye Medresesi was a tuberculosis clinic in the 1950s and still houses a medical centre.
-The Sultan Murat II Hamamı, which catered to the medrese (seminary) students, is now a government building.
+It's not open to visit.
+Similarly, the Sultan Murat II Hamamı, which catered to the medrese students, is now a government building.

 A taxi from the city centre will charge around ₺15 to get here.